Build-Better-Music/Build-Better-Music.github.io/_drafts/FractalMelodies.md

 Isn't this cool?
 More importantly, do you see how this relates to fractals?

-On every scale, the form of the motives/fragments form a recogizable and valid structure for our melodies.
+On every scale, the form of the motives/fragments form a recognizable and valid structure for our melodies.
 The only time he breaks this rule is at the very end on the smallest level (*a a a a&prime;*).
 Other than that, it looks just like a fractal.

 ## That's great.
 How Can I Use This?